 12.5 Most browsers allow you to refuse to accept cookies.
 Blocking all cookies will have a negative impact upon the usability of many websites.
 If you block cookies, you may not be able to use all the features on our website.
 You can delete cookies already stored on your computer.

 12.6 We also use Google Analytics on our website.

 13 Our Details

 13.1 This website is owned and operated by Moray Federation of Community Halls & Associations (MFCHA).

 13.2 You can contact us:

-Secretary: Ms Eileen Fitzpatrick, 4 Mackintosh Court, Tytler Street, Forres.
-Moray.
-IV36 1GG;
+(a) by post: MFCHA Secretary, Ms Eileen Fitzpatrick, 4 Mackintosh Court, Tytler Street, Forres, Moray IV36 1GG;

 (b) using our website contact form: www.MFCHA.org; and